acemod/ACE3/documentation/feature/captives.md

 ### Loading and unloading a captive in a vehicle
 - Escort the captive.
 - Approach the vehicle you desire to load the captive in.
-- Interact with the vehicle and load him.
+- Interact with the vehicle and load the captive.
 - To unload, interact with the vehicle.